Find Affordable College Courses

 $5,170 Average Tuition & Fees

-Out-of-state tuition fees for undergraduate students at Aspen University are $5,170 per year.
+The average tuition and fees for an out-of-state undergraduate student at Aspen University are $5,170 a year.
 On average, nursing graduates from Aspen University take out $35,922 in student loans while working on their degree.

 Read full report on Nursing at Aspen University